ordina-jworks/ordina-jworks.github.io/_posts/2017-09-24-Unit-testing-in-angular.md

 In most cases they're not and it's quite pointless to call a setter and then assert whether it has been set correclty.
 Most of the time, these will be called indirectly when testing other functions.

-Also, I don't see the point in testing functions like this:

-{% highlight coffeescript %}
-    class CarBrand {
-        findAll(): Observable<CarBrand[]> {
-            return this.http.get(API_URL + 'cars/brands');
-        }
-    }
-{% endhighlight %}

-You could mock the http class, return a response and assert its result.
-However, that would only increase the code coverage while not adding any real value.
-When testing a function, there should be some logic to test.
-That is of course when there's nobody telling you to have at least a certain percentage of code coverage...
+The code coverage report can help you find functions that aren't fully tested yet.
+However, your goal shouldn't be to get a 100% coverage.
+Getting a 100% isn't that hard, simply calling all functions with some different inputs so all branches are covered will get you there (e.g. an if else gives you two branches to cover).
+It won't mean that your code is fully tested.
+To give you an example, suppose you have a function that sorts a list.
+You use it in some tests, give it some different inputs so all branches are covered and you get a 100% coverage.
+The ordering of the list could still be completely wrong and not what you expect, although it's full covered.
+By using `expect` to verify that the output is correct, you'll be doing a way better job.
+Even then there may be scenario's that aren't tested despite the coverage report stating that part of the code is covered.
+So try to think of the various possible scenarios (both success and error scenarios) and translate those to tests.

 # Tips & tricks
 ## Only run certain tests
-When your test base begins to grow, you don't always want to wait for all tests to have run when only testing a certain class of function.
+When your test base begins to grow, you don't always want to wait for all tests to have run when only testing a certain class or function.
-Therefore, you can choose to only run specific `describe` blocks or tests (`it`) by adding an `f` in front of them, like `fdescribe` and `fit`.
+Therefore, you can choose to only run specific `describe` blocks or tests (`it`) by adding an `f` (stands for focus) in front of them, like `fdescribe` and `fit`.
-To exclude certain `describe` blocks or tests, you can prefix them with an `x`, like `xdescribe` and `xit`.
+To exclude certain `describe` blocks or tests, you can prefix them with an `x` (exclude), like `xdescribe` and `xit`.
 This will certainly come of use.

 ## Nesting describe blocks